 In the final analysis, Astraweb has a lot going for it!
 This explains why this otherwise no-frills Usenet newsgroup provider has such a loyal following in the community.

 One constant theme echoed about Astraweb, including in hard-to-please crowds like Reddit, is the consistent high quality of service provided by Astraweb at such reasonable prices.
 Veteran Usenet users attest to its high download speeds and great retention.
 Here at Cogipas, we'd also give Astraweb a nod for its user privacy policies.

-It's true that our review highlighted a few drawbacks, but Astraweb represents a great Usenet provider especially for those with a little Usenet experience under their belt who don't need a bundled newsgroup newsreader browser app or a lot of hand holding from customer support.
+It's true that our Astraweb review highlighted a few drawbacks, but it represents a great Usenet provider especially for those with a little Usenet experience under their belt who don't need a bundled newsgroup newsreader browser app or a lot of hand holding from customer support.

 Absolute beginners may still wish to opt for Newshosting or Giganews for a more "full service" approach to Usenet, including their bundled easy-to-use software for downloading, but the bottom line for our Astraweb review is this: Astraweb represents great value for Usenet newsgroup access that's hard to beat.